shahrukhkhan48/OnlineShop/README.md

 # OnlineShop GraphQL API

-This repository contains the GraphQL API for an online shop.
-It includes operations for managing products, categories, and placing orders.
+The OnlineShop GraphQL API provides an interface to manage an online store, including operations for managing products, categories, and order placements.

+Upon placing an order, AWS Lambda and Step Functions are utilized for order processing and fulfillment, potentially triggering additional workflows like sending confirmation emails via Amazon SES.

 ## Prerequisites

-1. Install Node.js and npm.
+- **Node.js and npm**: JavaScript runtime and package manager.
+- **AWS CLI**: Command-line tool for interacting with AWS services.
+- **AWS CDK**: Open-source software development framework to define cloud infrastructure in code.
+- **Postman** (Optional): API development and testing tool.
+- **AWS Account**: Set up with the appropriate permissions for Lambda, SES, Step Functions, and DynamoDB.
+- **SES Email Identity**: Verify an email identity to send emails via Amazon SES.

-2. AWS CLI configured with the necessary access rights.
+Ensure the AWS CLI and AWS CDK are configured with the necessary access keys and region.
-3. AWS CDK Toolkit installed.
-4. Postman for API testing (optional).

 ## Setup